foundersandcoders/ws-github-api/README.md

 You don't have to stick to the template I've prepared for you.
 By all means, you can choose to show different data from the API and to present it any way you like.

-Try and write a couple of tests.
+Write a couple of tests.
 A tests folder with a link to QUnit is set up for you.

 -----

-## Challenges (one hour)
+## Challenges (one hour, longer if teams finish the above quicker)

 Have a go at one (or more) of the challenges below.
-You must pair program!
+Do pair program!
 You may have to do a little bit of independent research.
 At the end of the session we'll expect all pairs to present for 2-5 minutes.

 ### Challenge 1.0: make another API call